 This filter removes moisture and debris from the fuel.
 If the filter holder becomes filled with water, the water can be removed.
 If the filter becomes plugged with debris, replace the filter.

 Refer to the Inspection and Maintenance Schedule for the proper maintenance interval.

 Filter Removal

-Turn ignition key switch to "OFF" position.

-2. Remove fuel vapor purge relief valve cap (green cap located aft of starter motor).
+- Turn the ignition key switch to "OFF" position. - 2.
+Remove the cap from the fuel vapor purge relief valve.